Musiker15/csgo_knives_sweps/README.md

 **Now you can use the knives from Counter-Strike: Global Offensive as weapons in Garry's Mod!**

 # Edited
-Knifes in Slot 1 and not in Traitorshop
+Knifes are now all in Slot 1

 ## Features:
 - *12 different knives;*